UPDATE: This why do I need a website for my business? post was originally published on 16 April 2018 and was updated on 13 May 2020.

 How to design a website: The big picture

 You don’t need technical skills to build a website these days.
 Website building platforms like Websites + Marketing let you build a website or online store in just a matter of minutes.
-All you have to do is get a domain and choose from one of the many templates or themes to get started building.
+All you have to do is buy a domain and choose from one of the many templates or themes to get started building.

 Customize your template or theme by swapping out images, creating headings and banners and writing a few paragraphs that welcome users to your website.